I think you’ll agree with me when I say…

 Well, it turns out that equity release is not the only solution to your financial constraints.
-There are ten alternatives you can opt to consider before making the difficult resolution of taking out an equity release plan.
+There are ten options you can make your mind up on to consider before making the difficult decision of taking out an equity release plan.

 Speak to an Expert » Get a FREE Equity Release Quote Now

 While it is true, that many people use equity release schemes every year to reserved from home improvement, opening up a small business, repaying debts owed, and round-the-world trips – but it’s certainly not for everyone.

 Having financial freedom is, something everyone wants in their lifetime, but as much equity release may look like your only way out, it’s always essential to weigh up the pros and cons before you raise cash that way.

 The options and the amount of money that is available to you will depend on a number of factors, including your age, health and a number of other considerations.

 Home reversion is an older plan but is still catered by a couple of providers.
 With the home reversion plan, you sell a part of your home to a provider for less than the market value in trade off for a lump sum or a regular income.
 You may be able to buy back the share you sold at a later date but only at the full market value.

 Lifetime mortgages are the most common type of equity release.
 It does not incur any regular repayments, and the interest is not repaid until the property is sold.
 Lifetime mortgage is approved by the Equity Release Council.

 Take a moment and assess your property’s worth.
 Do you think you can you sell your current or latest home and acquire a smaller property or realty in a cheaper area?